andreped/WriteStuff/README.md

 </p>

-Made for my sister as she got annoyed of getting spammed with commercials using the Android app `notes`.
+Made for my sister as she got annoyed of getting spammed with adds using the Android app `notes`.

+## License
+Do whatever you want with this.
+Just don't make note apps with adds!

+## Credit
+Based on the sample app by @santhalakshminarayana from [here](https://github.com/santhalakshminarayana/zehero-note).